CS340-19/test/yma29.md

 Clone is a copy of repository to your local pc so that you can edit them in local.
 Unlike forking, Clone is moviing codes or files from GitHub to your computer.

 And Git Branches are effectively a pointer to a snapshot of your changes.
 All branches on GitHub will be copied in a fork.

+Yucheng Ma.